Anna Pankratova: Publications

 The histories written by Pankratova document in particular the development of the Russian workers' movement and of Soviet society in general.
 In addition to their appearance in Russian, several of her works were translated, especially into German.
 The three volumes of A History of the U.S.S.R. were first published in English in 1943 and reprinted in 1970.

 Anna Pankratova died of a heart attack in Moscow on 25 May 1957.

 Awards

-Pankratova's awards include the USSR State Prize (1946) and the Order of Lenin.
+Pankratova's awards include the Stalin Prize (1946), Order of Lenin, and two Orders of the Red Banner of Labour.